eleonorehalvarsson/mastodonc.github.com/_posts/2017-07-24-data-science-internshp.md

 ## Who we are

-Mastodon C are a agile big data specialists.
+Mastodon C are agile big data specialists.
 We offer the open source technology platform and the skills to help our clients realise the potential of their data.
 We work in particular in applying data to areas where we think we can have a positive impact on the world.